alexissavin/terraform-provider-solidserver/README.md

 * `name` - (Required) The name of the VLAN Domain to create.
 * `vxlan` - (Optional) An optional parameter to activate VXLAN support for this VLAN Domain.
+* `class` - (Optional) An optional object class name allowing to store and display custom meta-data.
+* `class_parameters` - (Optional) An optional object class parameters allowing to store and display custom meta-data as key/value.

+Creating a VLAN Domain:
 ```
 resource "solidserver_vlan_domain" "myFirstVxlanDomain" {
   name   = "myFirstVxlanDomain"